| |

 the result that even with some stylistic development the music has not

-essentially improved over the debut album, actually almost the opposite.
+essentially improved over the debut release, actually almost the opposite.
 On

 this album Poltergeist still sound as unconvincing and forced as ever, and